Esri/deep-learning-frameworks/README.md

 For an example of the kinds of workflows this installer and ArcGIS enables, see the [AI & Deep Learning in the UC 2020 Plenary video](https://www.youtube.com/watch?v=eI5Sv_FsPgk&feature=youtu.be&list=PLaPDDLTCmy4YwK56yHaEdtRgNUoPBiZTz)

 > [!IMPORTANT]
+> Pro 3.7, Enterprise 12.1 and their companion product releases are the last versions of this installer which support Maxwell, Pascal and Volta GPUs.
+NVIDIA is no longer providing ongoing active support for these GPUs which are from 2016 or earlier, which include the GTX 9 and GTX 10 series GPUs.
+See [NVIDIA's documentation on the support lifecycle for these cards](https://nvidia.custhelp.com/app/answers/detail/a_id/5676/~/support-plan-for-maxwell%2C-pascal%2C-and-volta-series-geforce-gpus.).
+>
 > Ensure compatibility by matching the versions of Deep Learning Libraries and ArcGIS software.
 To upgrade from a previous version, begin by uninstalling both Deep Learning Libraries and your ArcGIS software, following the instructions provided below.
 >
 > TensorFlow has been removed from the libraries, see the [TensorFlow Support](#tensorflow-support) section for details.